Munazirr/Munazirr_Inventory_Service/README.md

 # Inventory_Service
 # 📦 Inventory Microservice

-This microservice manages stock quantities for products.
+This microservice manages stock quantities for products using Js.
 It verifies product existence through the Product Service before modifying inventory.
+Built as part of a scalable services assignment.
+It includes admin and customer-facing APIs, PostgreSQL database support, Dockerized setup, and Swagger documentation.

 ---